Source: OJ L 150, 9.6.2023, pp. 1–39

 2. The report referred to in the first subparagraph shall include the following elements:

-2. an assessment of the technological solutions for complying with the obligations imposed on crypto-asset service providersmeans a crypto-asset service provider as defined in Article 3(1), point (15), of Regulation (EU) 2023/1114, where performing one or more crypto-asset services as defined in Article 3(1), point (16), of that Regulation; under this Regulation, including of the latest development of technologically sound and interoperable solutions for complying with this Regulation and of the use of DLT analytic tools for identifying the origin and destination of transfers of crypto-assetsmeans any transaction with the aim of moving crypto-assets from one distributed ledger address, crypto-asset account or other device allowing the storage of crypto-assets to another, carried out by at least one crypto-asset service provider acting on behalf of either an originator or a beneficiary, irrespective of whether the originator and the beneficiary are the same person and irrespective of whether the crypto-asset service provider of the originator and that of the beneficiary are one and the same; and for performing a ‘know your transaction’ (KYT) assessment;
+2. an assessment of the technological solutions for complying with the obligations imposed on crypto-asset service providers under this Regulation, including of the latest development of technologically sound and interoperable solutions for complying with this Regulation and of the use of DLT analytic tools for identifying the origin and destination of transfers of crypto-assets and for performing a ‘know your transaction’ (KYT) assessment;

-5. an analysis of the trends in the use of self-hosted addresses to perform transfers without the involvement of a third party, together with an assessment of the related money launderingmeans the money laundering activities referred to in Article 1(3) and (4) of Directive (EU) 2015/849; and terrorist financingmeans terrorist financing as defined in Article 1(5) of Directive (EU) 2015/849; risks and an evaluation of the need, effectiveness and enforceability of additional mitigation measures, such as specific obligations on providers of hardware and software wallets and limitation, control or prohibition of transfers involving self-hosted addresses.
+5. an analysis of the trends in the use of self-hosted addresses to perform transfers without the involvement of a third party, together with an assessment of the related money laundering and terrorist financing risks and an evaluation of the need, effectiveness and enforceability of additional mitigation measures, such as specific obligations on providers of hardware and software wallets and limitation, control or prohibition of transfers involving self-hosted addresses.

-3. That report shall take into account new developments in the field of anti-money laundering and counter-terrorist financing, as well as relevant evaluations, assessments and reports in that field drawn up by international organisations and standard setters, law enforcement authorities and intelligence agencies, crypto-asset service providersmeans a crypto-asset service provider as defined in Article 3(1), point (15), of Regulation (EU) 2023/1114, where performing one or more crypto-asset services as defined in Article 3(1), point (16), of that Regulation; or other reliable sources.
+3. That report shall take into account new developments in the field of anti-money laundering and counter-terrorist financing, as well as relevant evaluations, assessments and reports in that field drawn up by international organisations and standard setters, law enforcement authorities and intelligence agencies, crypto-asset service providers or other reliable sources.

 We're continuously improving our platform to serve you better.